 Towards 1994 CLAP realized that while the provision of Legal Aid is a Human Right of every individual it is not an end in itself rather it is a means to secure all other rights recognized by the Constitution, Laws of the State, and the International instruments.

 In the post Liberalization, Privatization and Globalization era in the 90”s and its consequential effect on nation states particularly on developing countries, India witnessed radical changes at all levels affecting the socio-economic and political life of people.
 It resulted in introduction of new structural adjustment and new public management system.
 It redefined the notion of Welfare State and its relationship with the citizens.
 The social fabric of India was greatly disturbed by these changes and the state of Human Right more particularly of Legal Aid Eligible who constitute approximately 90% of total population, entangled with new problems and issues.

-These aspects of social change poise a great challenge to CLAP and its vision.
-Accordingly CLAP, through a continuous organizational renewal process, expanded its outreach and adopted new techniques of social change, which stretched from direct legal aid to advocacy at different level, leverage and from research to grassroots legal activism.
+These aspects of structural change poise a great challenge to CLAP and its vision.
+Accordingly CLAP, through a continuous organizational renewal process, expanded its outreach and adopted new techniques of social change, which stretched from direct legal aid to advocacy at different level, legal empowerment of communities and capacity building through legal support.

-The evolutionary growth of Legal Service Institute-CLAP marked several changes over the years, however, the fundamental approach of using law, legal system and legal processes as the instruments of social change remains unchanged; a legacy to be cherished ever for promotion of democratic development and strengthening governance.
+The evolutionary growth of CLAP marked several changes in its mandate over the years, however, the fundamental approach of using law, legal system and legal processes as the instruments of social change as well as advancement of human rights with dignity remains unchanged; a legacy to be cherished ever for promotion of democratic development and strengthening governance.